whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Plenty of other evidence casts doubt on official explanations of the 9/11 attacks.[xxx-ae911truth witnesses explosion]<sup>,</sup>[xxx-ae911truth explosives] Somehow, the Saudis and Bush family escaped any investigation of their involvement.
 Like the Russian government, the American government leaders got the war they wanted.

-Whether Russia, the USA, Ireland, Germany, France, Tibet, Great Britain, or any other unhealthy culture, the core problem is the same: when rulers or ruling classes exist they always exploit the people in their own society, and this can happen in very disturbing ways.
+Whether Russia, the USA, Ireland, Germany, France, Tibet, Great Britain, or any other unhealthy nation, the core problem is the same: when rulers or ruling classes exist they always exploit the people in their own society, and this can happen in very disturbing ways.

 Many people hesitate to believe these stories, because it is so repugnant to imagine people of one's own country lying and acting so deeply selfishly.
 It's even more disturbing when it is the unaccountable leaders themselves acting so hurtfully.

-This is simply a typical problem in cultures that tolerate selfishness and abuse, and do not hold their leaders accountable.
-This sort of selfish behavior simply continues endlessly, while peace activists are punished for standing for the truth and trying to avoid unnecessary, selfish violence.
+This is simply a typical problem in nations that tolerate selfishness and abuse, and do not hold their leaders accountable.
+This sort of selfish behavior simply continues endlessly, while peace activists are punished for standing for the truth and trying to avoid unnecessary wars.

-### Selfless Violence in Healthy Cultures and Subcultures
+### Selfless Violence in Healthy Nations

 Stories of collective self-defense show how people can use violence responsibly, in service of their communities and the common good.